s-k-z/kolfix/README.md

 __Examples__:

-To set everything to the maximum value:
+To set everything to the maximum value, even things you might not own:
 ```
 kolfix maxAll
 ```